developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***From Server Standard*** is chosen, the license is activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.

 - If the value ***From Server Custom*** is chose, the license is activated from a Custom Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class** MUST be specified to identify the class of Custom Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
-In addition, the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MAY need to be specified, depending on the value chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**.
+In addition, the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MIGHT need to be specified, depending on the value chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**.

 - If the value ***From Local File*** is chosen, the license is activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of Server from which the license file was acquired.